daithioc95/MS3/README.md

 #### Design Process

 - Considering the website consists of a collection of text, many pages will contain images to encourage engagement.
-- The quote boxes will be an important aspect as these will present the collection of texts to the users.
+- The quote boxes will be an important aspect as these will present the collection of text to the users.
 - I have chosen an indigo/Lavender colour as the primary colour featuring as the Navbar and footer.
 - This colour is also used on buttons and icons throughout the site.
 - For font, a standard black is used for the quotes and text.
-For H2’s a Navy is used which contrasts wells with the lavender and is attention grapping.
+For H2’s a Navy is used which contrasts well with the lavender and is attention grapping.
 Sub heading and info messages are a lighter, less intense blue.
 - Other colours chosen for the book icons, I selected using trial and error from the mycolor  pallet below.
   - https://mycolor.space/?hex=%237986CB&sub=1
-- The Mood Board, Books and Authors pages all contain landing images whereas the home page include a “quote of the day” in large 'EB Garamond' font.
+- The Mood Board, Books and Authors pages all contain landing images whereas the home page includes a “quote of the day” in large 'EB Garamond' font.
 This is used to portray the website concept on the main landing page.
 - Materialize icons are used throughout.

 ### Skeleton Plane

 Once the sections and layout has been identified as in the previous planes, we can get started with the Skeleton Plane.
-The Skeleton Planes outlines the arrangement of each section on the website and the best way to design these are by creating wireframes.
-I initially drew these wireframes before creating using Balsamiq software.
+The Skeleton Plane outlines the arrangement of each section on the website and the best way to design these are by creating wireframes.
+I initially drew these wireframes before creating by using Balsamiq software.
 #### quotes.html (Homepage)
-##### Desktop
+- Desktop
 <img src="static/images/wireframes/homepage_desktop.png">

-##### Mobile
+- Mobile
 <img src="static/images/wireframes/homepage_mobile.png">

 #### authors.html
-##### Desktop
+- Desktop
 <img src="static/images/wireframes/author_desktop.png">

-##### Mobile
+- Mobile
 <img src="static/images/wireframes/author_mobile.png">

 #### books.html
-##### Desktop
+- Desktop
 <img src="static/images/wireframes/books_desktop.png">

-##### Mobile
+- Mobile
 <img src="static/images/wireframes/books_mobile.png">

 #### indiv_author.html
-##### Desktop
+- Desktop
 <img src="static/images/wireframes/individual_author_desktop.png">

-##### Mobile
+- Mobile
 <img src="static/images/wireframes/individual_author_mobile.png">

 #### profile.html
-##### Desktop
+- Desktop
 <img src="static/images/wireframes/user_profile_desktop.png">

-##### Mobile
+- Mobile
 <img src="static/images/wireframes/user_profile_mobile.png">

 #### mood.html
-##### Desktop
+- Desktop
 <img src="static/images/wireframes/mood_desktop.png">

-##### Mobile
+- Mobile
 <img src="static/images/wireframes/mood_mobile.png">